 Anyone else out there that could eat tacos every day?
 I’m not talking (taco-ing! sorry…had to) about tacos loaded with a ton of ingredients and boring iceberg lettuce, I mean tacos with a smoky, slow cooked, and shredded meat, and simply topped with white onion, cilantro, and freshly squeezed lime juice.
-This smoky pulled chicken tinga taco recipe is exactly that, and it’s perfect to bring to your upcoming Superbowl party this weekend!
-Whether you want to keep your game day eats a little healthier or more indulgent, you’re in luck – the chicken tinga in this recipe is obviously delicious with tacos, but it’s so much more versatile than that.
+This smoky pulled chicken tinga taco recipe is exactly that, and it’s perfect to make for your friends and family!
+Whether you want to keep your meals a little healthier or more indulgent, you’re in luck – the chicken tinga in this recipe is obviously delicious with tacos, but it’s so much more versatile than that.
 Put this smoky pulled chicken on top of nachos, nestled into a healthy burrito bowl or salad, quesadillas, the list goes on.

 The method I use to make this dish is essentially goes as follows: sear the chicken meat and set it aside, brown some aromatics, blend aforementioned browned aromatics into a delicious sauce with fire roasted tomatoes and smoky chipotle chiles, place the blended sauce and browned chicken back into the same pot and let it simmer until the chicken is fully cooked, tender, and easy to shred.
 I use an enameled cast iron dutch oven for this which works really well but you could certainly make this in a crock pot!
 If using a crockpot, follow the below recipe, steps 1-3 as written, but alter step 4 slightly by adding your blended sauce and browned chicken to the crockpot and cook on high for 3-4 hours, until the chicken registers at 165 degrees Fahrenheit with an instant read thermometer.
 If using the crockpot, once the chicken is cooked, finish with steps 5 and 6.